MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Unblock-CMCertificate.md

 ```

 ## DESCRIPTION
-The **Unblock-CMCertificate** cmdlet unblocks one or more public key infrastructure (PKI) certificates that Microsoft System Center Configuration Manager uses.
+The **Unblock-CMCertificate** cmdlet unblocks one or more public key infrastructure (PKI) certificates that Configuration Manager uses.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.